Vyrqel/e621-curator/README.md

   frontend POSTs `/api/seen` once it actually displays the post.
-Closing the tab after the post is on screen still counts it as seen; a post served but never rendered (tab closed mid-fetch, failed POST) stays unseen and can come back later.
+Closing the tab after the post is on screen still counts it as seen; a post served but never rendered (tab closed mid-fetch, failed POST) stays unseen and can come back later — its `preload_queue` row keeps it owed, and the drain re-serves it.
 Review-mode and history navigation deliberately don't mark.
 - A tag that turns out to hold no posts at all is **expunged**: its query row and file lines are removed, but only after a sweep walks the tag's entire `status:deleted` history (capped at 25 pages) purging any locally-held IDs.